modalitysystems/modalitysoftware-docs/twa/monitoring.md

 ```

-This script assumes a standard deploy.
+This script assumes a standard deployment.
+If you have changged install directories or SQL configuration the script will need to be adapted